fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance-application-libraries.md

-# Application Libraries
+# FIXM Applications

 ## What is it?

-An **Application Library** is a FIXM component that addresses the use of FIXM Core in a given context.
+A **FIXM Application** is a FIXM component that addresses the use of FIXM Core in a given context.
 It can be of global, regional or local applicability, depending on the context.
-An **Application Library** essentially provides context-specific **‘message data structures’** and **‘message templates’** which enables harmonized representation of the FIXM-based messages exchanged using SWIM information services, as
+An **FIXM Application** essentially provides context-specific **‘message data structures’** and **‘message templates’** which enables harmonized representation of the FIXM-based messages exchanged using SWIM information services, as